fastmcp-me/terminal-control-mcp/README.md

 #### Getting Started
 ```
-> "Debug the file examples/example_debug.py and show me what we're working with"
+> "Debug the file examples/example_debug.py in a terminal session and show me what we're working with"
 ```

 Claude will start the Python debugger and show you: